tomatophp/tomato-cms/README.md

 # Tomato cms

-full CMS System to manage your conetent build for Tomato PHP
+full CMS System to manage your content build for Tomato PHP

 ## Installation